-The Reinsurance segment continues to develop new business opportunities in several areas and in 2013, we expect to continue to build upon the strategic growth achieved in recent years and will utilize our broad market relationships and experience to seek opportunities to achieve this.
+The Reinsurance segment continues to develop new business opportunities in several areas and in 2014, we expect to continue to build upon the strategic growth achieved in recent years.
+We continue to navigate our way cautiously through this phase of the market and are trading with long standing clients with proven track records.